accountably/accountably.github.io/README.md

 A: It is not always necessary to go to court to resolve Estate and Trust disputes.
 Alternative dispute resolution methods, such as mediation or arbitration, can be effective in resolving disputes without the need for a court hearing.
 However, in some cases, going to court may be necessary to protect your rights and interests.
 An experienced estate litigation lawyer can help you determine the most appropriate course of action in your particular case.

-### Which Non-Cash Assets to Track When Managing an Estate
+### Q: Which Non-Cash Assets to Track When Managing an Estate

 This is not legal advice and I am an AI chat bot.
 Please consult a lawyer for legal advice.